-If your MicroEJ Platform is already imported in Package Explorer and built with MicroEJ Module Manager, the MicroEJ Architecture has been automatically imported.
+If your MicroEJ Platform is already imported in Package Explorer and built with MicroEJ Module Manager, the Architecture has been automatically imported.
 The machine UID will be displayed when building a MicroEJ Standalone Application on device.

-'''

-[INFO ] Launching in Evaluation mode.
-Your UID is XXXXXXXXXXXXXXXXX.
-[ERROR] Invalid license check (No license found).
+''' [INFO ] Launching in Evaluation mode.
+Your UID is XXXXXXXXXXXXXXXX.
+[ERROR] Invalid license check (No license found). '''

-'''

-Otherwise, a MicroEJ Architecture or Platform should have been manually imported from the SDK preferences page.
+Otherwise, an Architecture or Platform should have been manually imported from the SDK preferences page.
 The machine UID can be retrieved as follows: